Motheo-M/SovTech-Challenge/README.md

 npm start
 ```

-It willautomatically open http://localhost:3000/ to see your app.
+It will automatically open http://localhost:3000/ to see your app.
 When you’re ready to deploy to production, create a minified bundle with npm run build.